Bayesian Crossover Designs for Generalized Linear Models: Introduction

-Crossover designs are widely used in pharmaceutical and clinical trials, bioequivalence studies and biological assays, where the response is quite frequently non-normal (\cite{Layard_1978}, \cite{Forster1992}, \cite{Waterhouse_2006} and \cite{Bandyopadhyay2009}) and have to be modeled using a generalized linear model (GLM).
-While methods for analyzing GLM data arising from crossover trials are available in \cite{Senn_2002} and \cite{Jones_2014}, the question of designing such studies in an optimal manner does not seem to have been addressed before in the statistical literature.
-The usual practice is to extend the use of the same designs which are found to be optimal in the normal case, to these non-normal response situations.
+Most of the available literature on optimal crossover designs (as discussed above) mainly focuses on normal responses.
+However, in biological studies, very often we find responses that are non-normal (\cite{Layard_1978} and \cite{Forster1992}) and have to be modeled using a generalized linear model (GLM).
+While methods for analyzing GLM data arising from crossover trials are available in \cite{Senn_2002} and \cite{Jones_2014}, the question of designing such studies for GLMs in an optimal manner does not seem to have been much explored in the statistical literature. \cite{Waterhouse_2006} studied optimal $2\times 2$ crossover trial for binary data in some special cases, like the carryover effect is proportional to the direct treatment effect and no period effects are considered.
+Adaptive crossover designs restricted to two period two treatment binary data useful in clinical trials have also been investigated by \cite{Bandyopadhyay2009}.

-For illustration consider an experiment where the experimenter is interested to study the effect of four treatments ($A,B,C,D$) on 80 subjects in four time periods.
-The response variable is binary in nature.
-The experimenter selects the four treatment sequences \{$ABCD, BDAC, CADB, DCBA$\} forming a Williams design.
-For normal responses in a $4\times 4$ crossover trial, a Williams designs has been shown to be optimal, but how does the experimenter know it is also the best design when the response is binary?

-In this article, we study optimal crossover designs for GLMs.
-Three case studies based on non-normal responses are used to illustrate the proposed methodology.
-Crossover trials with $t$ treatments and $p$ periods, for $t\leq p$ are considered.
-The designs proposed in this paper minimize the log determinant of the variance of the estimator of treatment contrast of direct effects over all possible allocation of the $n$ subjects to the treatment sequences.
-While analyzing data from crossover trials, the correlation between observations within subjects are modeled using a ``working correlation structure", which may be assumed to be compound symmetric or auto regressive in nature.
-Since the main interest is in estimating the treatment effects, the subject effects as taken as nuisance parameters and generalized estimating equations of Liang and Zeger (1986) are used to estimate the marginal means.